RenaldasZ/language-learning-widget/README.md

 - **Translation Tool**: Enter an English word to see its Lithuanian translation.
 - **Quiz Section**: Test your knowledge with multiple-choice questions on Lithuanian translations.
 - **Untranslatable Words Tracker**: Keeps track of words that could not be translated, displayed with a scrollbar.
+- **Threading for UI Responsiveness**: The app now uses threading to fetch words and translations in the background, preventing UI lag.
+- **Score and Incorrect Guess Tracker**: Displays your current score and tracks incorrect guesses in the quiz.

 ## Screenshots
 ![](screenshots/1.png)